Elizafox/mastodon-fortune/README.md

 None of this is official stuff, but you probably knew that if you knew anything about Mastodon.

+## Requirements
+This program requires:

+* The fortune package to be installed (as well as `strfile` which comes with it)
+* The `rot13` utility, often comes with the bsdgames package

 ## Installation
 Adjust variables within for your fortune installation, then do: